Treatment in labour

 Data are collected by Public Health England on the susceptibility of group B Streptococci to particular antibiotics.
 The situation is monitored by the PHE, and reports resistance are included in the data series available here.

 GBS is universally sensitive to Penicillin (the drug of choice for intrapartum antibiotic prophylaxis against early-onset GBS infection).
 There has however been a significant increase in GBS resistance to clindamycin, which was the antibiotic usually offered to women allergic to penicillin.
-Clindamycin is no longer recommended against GBS as the resistance rate is high – in 2010, 452 GBS isolates were tested and 8% were resistant to Clindamycin.
-In 2016, 1140 GBS isolates were tested and 26% were resistant to Clindamycin.
+Clindamycin is no longer recommended against GBS as the resistance rate is high – in 2010, 8% of the tested GBS isolates were resistant to Clindamycin.
+In 2017, 27% of the tested GBS isolates were resistant to Clindamycin.

 For women allergic to penicillin, provided the woman has not had severe allergy to penicillin, a cephalosporin should be used.
 If there is any evidence of severe allergy to penicillin, vancomycin should be used.